codacy/codacy-coverage-reporter/docs/index.md

 | PHPUnit XML (version &lt;= 4)                                        | coverage-xml/index.xml       |

 !!! note
-    If you are generating a report format that Codacy does not yet support, see [submitting coverage from unsupported report formats](troubleshooting-common-issues.md#unsupported-report-formats).
+    If you're generating a report format that Codacy does not support yet, see [submitting coverage from unsupported report formats](troubleshooting-common-issues.md#unsupported-report-formats).

 ## 2. Uploading coverage data to Codacy